innshaaaaa/Violence-Detection/README.md

 ## Features

 - Implemented hybrid architecture with **Inception V3 + ConvLSTM**.
-- Performed **\textbf{data preprocessing and augmentation}** on video frames to enhance model accuracy and generalization.
+- Performed **data preprocessing and augmentation** on video frames to enhance model accuracy and generalization.
 - Achieved **97% accuracy** in distinguishing between violent and non-violent actions.
 - End-to-end pipeline for frame extraction, preprocessing, model training, and prediction.